 A healthy diet can help reduce the risk of obesity, diabetes, heart disease, and other chronic conditions that become more common with age.
 These conditions affect people with disabilities more than those without them.

 But it can be hard to afford healthier foods on a limited or fixed income.
-SNAP can give you more money in your pocket, and there is no shame in claiming benefits you have worked hard to earn.
+SNAP can help you stretch your budget and stick to a balanced, nutritious diet.

 How do I apply for SNAP?